Frequently Asked Plumbing Questions

 Many of us in the capital region have water at or above 14 grains per gallon of hardness.
 The level of hardness of the water results in minerals such as calcium and magnesium.
 Adding a whole house water softener can eliminate that hardness, save your fixtures, appliances, and hot water heater.
 If you are worried that soft water tastes salty, rest assured, it does not.
 We would be more than happy to test your water to see if you’d benefit from a softener.

 The most common reason why bubbling occurs in a toilet is a partial or full drain clog somewhere down the line.
-When fixture is used and water rushes down your drain system, the air that is in the drain pipes gets pushed through.
+When fixture is used and water rushes down your drain system, the air that is in the drainpipes gets pushed through.
 In the event of a clog, that air has to find a new way out.
 The toilet is usually that way out causing water to bubble and even splash out of the bowl.
 In the event of bubbling, call All Star Plumbing immediately to schedule a drain cleaning.